What is Necrotic Ring Spot?

-- The disease may be caused by improper mowing and watering (refer to Weed Man mowing and watering Fact Sheets for proper maintenance procedures).
+- The disease may be caused by improper mowing and watering.
 Discuss maintenance procedures with your Boise, ID Weed Man.
 If the lawn is put under stress the disease may occur.

 - The disease takes the form of perfectly shaped rings of yellowed out grass with healthy grass growing within the ring.